beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 Finally, smaller applications have more often break periods during which there is no evolution to develop, with for instance a  change to TMA mode (Third-Party Application Maintenance).
 In this case, team members are spread elsewhere and the risk of loss of consciousness is important.

-Below is a list of some software programs which are often used in microservice architecture:
+Below is a list of some technologies which are often used in microservice architecture:

 * ROUTING: Apache, HAProxy, Zuul, DNS, ELB
 * CONFIGURATION: Consul, Zookeeper, Spring Config Server, Etcd